 BUSINESS, ORGANIZATION AND ASSOCIATION ACCOUNTS

 Earnings in the form of interest, dividends, or credits will be paid only on collected funds, unless otherwise provided by law or our policy.
+You represent that you have the authority to open and conduct business on this account on behalf of the entity.
 We may require the governing body of the entity opening the account to give us a separate authorization telling us who is authorized to act on its behalf.
-We will honor the authorization until we actually receive written notice of a change from the governing body of the legal entity.
+We will honor the authorization until we actually receive written notice of a change from the governing body of the entity.

 If no deposits or withdrawals are made or if you do not write to us indicating an interest in an account for five consecutive years, the account may be presumed abandoned and paid to the State as required by law.

-Our stop-payment cutoff time is one hour after the opening of the next banking day after the banking day on which we receive the item.
+Our stop-payment cutoff time is 4:00 P.M. on the banking day on which we receive the item.
 Additional limitations on our obligation to stop payment are provided by law (e.g., we paid the item in cash or we certified the item).

 A telephone transfer of funds from this account to another account with us, if otherwise arranged for or permitted, may be made by the same persons and under the same conditions generally applicable to withdrawals made in writing.
 Unless a different limitation is disclosed in writing, we restrict the number of transfers from a savings account to another account or to third parties, to a maximum of six per month (less the number of "preauthorized transfers" during the month).
 Other account transfer restrictions may be described elsewhere.

 AMENDMENTS AND TERMINATION